To Footer

 Presentation Techniques

-Students will explore a variety of presentation and rendering techniques used in the architectural profession.
-Design skills and the understanding of spatial relationships will be further developed.
+Introduces and applies a variety of presentation and rendering techniques used in the architectural profession.
+Further develops design skills and the understanding of spatial relationships.
 Lecture: 2 credits (30 contact hours).
-Laboratory: 1 credit (45 contact hours).
+Laboratory:1 credit (45 contact hours).

 Attributes: Technical